Chris Wallace: 2020 U.S. presidential election

 On November 3, Wallace joined Brit Hume, Juan Williams, and Dana Perino in Bret Baier and Martha MacCallum's election night coverage of the 2020 presidential election on Fox News.
 Wallace defended the network's decision to call Arizona for Biden over Trump despite being under tremendous pressure from Trump and his campaign.
 Later that night, Trump prematurely declared victory in the election, saying: "Frankly, we did win this election," despite there having been too few results received from other states for either Trump or Biden to have won.
 Trump also stated he wanted "all the voting to stop".
 Wallace reacted to the President's claim by stating on air: "This is an extremely flammable situation and the president just threw a match into it.
 He hasn't won these states ... the president doesn't get to say he won states ... there's no question that all these states can continue to count votes."
-Wallace further condemned Trump's wanting to halt votes from being counted by saying that it was "extremely irresponsible" and that he didn't think the courts would allow it.
+Wallace further condemned Trump's wanting to halt votes from being counted by saying that it was "extremely irresponsible" and that he did not think the courts would allow it.